Last updated 4 February 2020

 - allow more time within itineraries

-- be more vigilant when choosing a travel insurance policy as it is likely that the European Health Insurance Card (EHIC), which currently allows any EU citizen to access state medical care when they are travelling in another EU country, could cease after 31 January 2020 for UK citizens going to the EU and for EU citizens in the UK.
+- be more vigilant when choosing a travel insurance policy as it is likely that the European Health Insurance Card (EHIC), which currently allows any EU citizen to access state medical care when they are travelling in another EU country, could cease after the transition period for UK citizens going to the EU and for EU citizens in the UK.

 Current status of UK nationals in the EU